mikepjb/dotfiles/README.md

 Finally run `nvim +Dots +qall` or just run the `Dots` command when you open neovim.

+## Getting Started (Docker edition)

+This project also has a small docker image ready to go, again for working environments (e.g ephemeral ones where your changes get reset).

+- Get the latest version: `docker pull hypalynx/box:latest`
+- Try out the box with: `docker run --rm -it hypalynx/box /bin/bash`

 ## Tools Used

 - neovim